-Dr. Ingrid Olson’s laboratory studies memory, decision making, social cognition, and the intersection of these processes.
-To do this we use a variety of methods including structural and functional MRI and network connectivity.
+Dr. Ingrid Olson’s cognitive neuroscience laboratory studies memory, decision making, social cognition, and the intersection of these processes.
+To do this, we use a variety of methods including structural and functional MRI and network connectivity.

 Current Research Projects

 We are using longitudinal behavioral sampling and high-resolution brain imaging techniques to measure how component parts of episodic memory change in young children.
 This work is done in collaboration with Dr. Nora Newcombe.